saif-ismail/omars_analysis/README.md

 ## Function usage

-The function can be used with eight inputs (only the first two are required):
+The function can be used with nine inputs (only the first two are required):

 - smat